"I'm a failure."

 "Everything I do turns to rubbish."

 Negative thoughts like these are common for some adolescents.
-The thoughts can cycle around and around - relentless, harsh and judgemental.
+The thoughts can cycle around and around - relentless, harsh and judgmental.

 Beat yourself up emotionally?